sinclairzx81/smoke/readme.md

 <a name="Overview"></a>
 ## Overview

-Smoke is an experimental peer to peer networking library that allows web browsers to run as WebRTC network service hosts.
-This library allows one to run Web Socket and HTTP like web applications from inside Web Pages.
-Communication between browsers operates entirely peer to peer with each network Node able to support a upwards of 256 concurrent connections each.
-Nodes can be thought of as micro web service hosts run by users on page load.
+Smoke is an experimental peer to peer networking framework that allows Web Browsers to run as Web Server hosts over WebRTC.
+This library provides APIs to host both Web Socket and HTTP like web applications in a pure browser context and provides familiar APIs to consume services on remote peers as one would consume Web Servers over HTTP.

+Communication between browsers operates entirely peer to peer over WebRTC with each network Node able to support a upwards of 256 concurrent connections each.
+New Web Server nodes may be deployed on page load, with potential to scale server infrastructure proportional to the number of users.

+In addition, this library provides two storage mechanisms for persisting object and file data by leveraging IndexedDB.
+This allows for nodes to host file and data in much the same way as one would with a traditional file and api server.

 This framework was written primarily as a tool to prototype various peer to peer networking architectures.
-It allows for the rapid creation of fairly sophisticated peer to peer network systems in just a few lines of code.
-It is offered as is to anyone who finds it of any use.
+It allows for the rapid creation of fairly sophisticated peer to peer network systems in just a few lines of code and aims to be a baseline for exploring DHT (Chord, Kademlia), IPFS and other distributed technologies using browsers and electron applications to function as peer network hosts.

+This framework is offered as is to anyone who finds it of any use.
 Built with and tested with Chrome 72, Firefox 65 and Electron 4.0.4.

 Released under MIT